 The study revealed that people with moderately low levels of vitamin D were at a 53 percent higher risk of developing all-cause dementia and a 70 percent higher risk of developing Alzheimer’s compared to those who had normal levels.
 People who had severe deficiencies had an even greater increased likelihood: They were 125 percent more susceptible to all-cause dementia and 120 percent more likely to develop Alzheimer’s.
 The results went unchanged even after the scientists adjusted them for factors such as alcohol use, smoking and education levels.

-As study author Dr. David J. Llewellyn of the University of Exeter Medical School in England told Forbes, the researchers were taken aback by the findings.
+As study author Dr. David J. Llewellyn of the University of Exeter Medical School in England told Forbes, the researchers were taken aback by connection between vitamin D and dementia.

 “We expected to find an association between low vitamin D levels and the risk of dementia and Alzheimer’s disease, but the results were surprising – we actually found that the association was twice as strong as we anticipated,” Llewellyn said.